 1. Off the beaten track

 Probably my favorite thing about Logroño is the food, though my body protests every time I go to the gym.
-Logroño was just named the 2012 Gastronomic capital of Spain, which means there are loads of options to chose from as well as many food-related events around town.
 Logroño is well known in Spain for its pincho scene; pinchos are Northern Spain’s take on tapas, the small serving of food on a slice of baguette.
 There are streets around the city with nothing but pincho bars that get lively and downright rowdy on the weekends.
-Whether you want to try a fancy elaborate pincho, like a futuristic foam tortilla, or something simple and hearty like the famous champi, three mushrooms grilled and coated with a buttery garlic sauce with shrimp, there is something for everyone.
+Whether you want to try a fancy elaborate pincho, like a futuristic foam tortilla, or something simple and hearty like the famous champi, which is three mushrooms grilled and coated with a buttery garlic sauce with shrimp, there is something for everyone.

 They have been making wine in the area around Logroño for thousands of years.
 There are hundreds of wineries around La Rioja to visit and explore, tucked away in the rolling hills and mountains covered with grape vines.
 Wine is an essential part of life in La Rioja, and you can find it everywhere here.
-From the elaborate wine festivals to grape Christmas lights to even wine soap and bath products, you can’t escape it.
+From the elaborate wine festivals to grape Christmas lights, to even wine soap and bath products, you can’t escape it.
 When you walk into a pincho bar here, there is usually a wine list that covers an entire wall that would make even the biggest wine connoisseur take a step back!
-If the food isn’t my favorite part of the Logroño lifestyle, then it has to be the amazing vino tinto (red wine).

 4. Friendly people